Athletics at the 2020 Summer Olympics – Men's 5000 metres

 The men's 5000 metres event at the 2020 Summer Olympics took place on 3 and 6 August 2021 at the Japan National Stadium.
 Approximately 45 athletes competed; the exact number was dependent on how many nations use universality places to enter athletes in addition to the 42 qualifying through time or ranking (6 universality places were used in 2016).
+The winning margin was 0.46 seconds.

 Summary

-After setting the world record in a near time trial in 2020, Joshua Cheptegei was the overwhelming favorite.
+After setting the world record in what was practically a time trial in 2020, Joshua Cheptegei was the clear favorite.
 Mo Farah, the London 2012 and Rio 2016 Olympic champion, had failed to meet the Olympic qualifying standard.
 Bronze medalist Hagos Gebrhiwet also did not return, but silver medalist Paul Chelimo was back for another go.
-None of the Ethiopian medalists from the World Championships came, but Canadian World Championship bronze medalist Mohammed Ahmed was.
-The Ugandan team came in force again to play team tactics that didn't quite get the desired results in the 10,000 earlier in the week, while Ethiopia only qualified one athlete into the final and Kenya two.
-An additional unknown was the find of the season Mohamed Katir who ran historical times in the 1500, 3000 and 5000 in the run up to the Olympics.
-Nobody, not even Katir, knew what kind of kick he would have if he were still in contention at the end.
-It is already almost predetermined a major championship race will go down to a last lap kick.
-Tactics are involved to try to keep the number fighting on that final lap to a minimum.
+None of the Ethiopian medalists from the World Championships attended, but the Canadian World Championship bronze medalist, Mohammed Ahmed, did take part.
+A further potential contendor was the find of the season, Mohamed Katir, who ran historic times in the 1500, 3000 and 5000 in the lead-up to the Olympics.